Skip to content

 Activity days for children have included:

-each girl to make a drawing of her hopes for the future.
+1. discover the creative potential of the girls through asking each girl to make a drawing of her hopes for the future.

 2. find out why they chose that particular hope.